 I made braised rabbit the other night, and it was good.
 But the dish was also something more: I made it up.
 No cookbook involved, although I did get a little help from a very different kind of book that offers was a new (at least to me) way to look at food that is changing the way I cook.

 Don’t get me wrong: I love cookbooks.
-I own dozens.
+I own lots of them.
 I read them like literature, and always hope they live up to this expectation, although they rarely do.
 Yet even a poorly written cookbook can teach me a new technique, a new combination of flavors or a fresh ingredient to try.
-I glean from them what I can, and riff off their recipes the way a jazz musician makes “Cherokee” or “A Love Supreme” his own — at least that’s how I feel when I’m on my game.
+I glean from them what I can, and riff off their recipes the way a jazz musician makes Coltrane’s “A Love Supreme” his own — at least that’s how I feel when I’m on my game.